comatory/ooh-directory-bot/README.md

 ## Deployment

 It is recommended to use Docker.
-The included `Dockerfile` compiles the binary and runs it via cron, so need to set it up.
+The included `Dockerfile` compiles the binary and runs it via cron, so need to set it up. **The interval is hard-coded** and will run the bot daily at 10 AM.

 The docker setup assumes that you have folder `data/` in the same directory as the Dockerfile.
 This folder will contain `records.txt` file, you can also move existing one there.
 You also **must have** environment file placed in there and output log will be streamed to this folder as well.